isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/members-collection-ado-md.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: adc8ed771bcba6a4b6532b33b27980f8aab695c5
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28721325"
+ms.locfileid: "32289241"
 ---
 # <a name="members-collection-ado-md"></a>Members-Auflistung (ADO MD)

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

 Enthält die[Member](member-object-ado-md.md)-Objekte einer Ebene oder einer Position entlang einer Achse.

-## <a name="remarks"></a>Hinweise
+## <a name="remarks"></a>Bemerkungen

-Eine **Members** -Auflistung kann die folgenden Elementtypen enthalten:
+Eine **Members**-Auflistung kann die folgenden Elementtypen enthalten:

-  - Die Elemente, die eine Ebene in einem Cube bilden.
-Sie sind in der Members-Auflistung eines Level-Objekts enthalten.
-Im Beispiel aus Übersicht über Multidimensionale Schemas und Daten stellen Canada, USA, UK und Germany die vier Elemente der Länderebene dar.
+  - The members that make up a level in a cube.
+These are contained in the **Members** collection of a [Level](level-object-ado-md.md) object.
+For example, using the sample from [Overview of Multidimensional Schemas and Data](overview-of-multidimensional-schemas-and-data.md), the four members of the Countries level are Canada, USA, UK, and Germany.

   - Die Elemente, die die untergeordneten Elemente eines bestimmten Elements in einer Hierarchie darstellen.
 Diese Elemente werden von der [Children](children-property-ado-md.md)-Eigenschaft des übergeordneten **Member** -Objekts zurückgegeben.
 In demselben Beispiel sind Canada-East und Canada-West die beiden Elemente, die dem Element Canada untergeordnet sind.

-  - Die Elemente, die eine bestimmte Position entlang der Achse einer Zellmenge definieren.
-Im Beispiel aus Verwenden von multidimensionalen Daten stellen Valentine und Seattle die beiden Elemente der ersten Position auf der X-Achse dar.
-Diese Elemente sind in der Members-Auflistung eines Position-Objekts enthalten.
+  - The members that define a specific position along an axis of a [cellset](cellset-object-ado-md.md).
+Using the cellset from [Working with Multidimensional Data](working-with-multidimensional-data.md) as an example, the two members of the first position on the x-axis are Valentine and Seattle.
+These members are contained by the **Members** collection of a [Position](position-object-ado-md.md) object.

 **Members** ist eine ADO-Standardauflistung.
 Die Eigenschaften und Methoden einer Auflistung ermöglichen Folgendes: